AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 ## Delete data connection

-Deleting this data connection will remove all underlying audiences, associated settings, and usage across the platform.
+Deleting a data connection will remove all underlying audiences, associated settings, and usage across the platform.
 This action cannot be undone.

 To delete an existing data connection, select the delete icon (![Delete icon](/help/assets/common/delete.svg)) within an individual data connection's workspace.